rhaz96/Chinook-Music/README.md

 contains information on customer purchases, songs, and albums.
 You can read more about Chinook at [this](https://github.com/lerocha/chinook-database) repository, which is also where the data originates.

 The objective is to answer business questions pertaining to Chinook's investment strategy and music offerings.
-This analysis is still a work-in-progress and will be expanded further.

 ## Getting Started